Markets Insight

 • Variable annuities can be an expensive way to invest relative to other investment options.
 While low-cost variable annuities do exist, total costs—including charges, management fees, and/or optional benefits and features—can easily exceed 3% per year.

 • For commission-based variable annuities, early withdrawals that exceed the free annual withdrawal amount during the surrender charge period may trigger surrender charges, fees, and/or tax penalties, which could be substantial.
-For this reason, an investor should be prepared and able to hold an annuity through the full length of the surrender charge period which is typically between 5–7 years.
+For this reason, an investor should be prepared and able to hold an annuity through the full length of the surrender charge period which is typically between five and seven years.

 • Withdrawals and distributions of taxable amounts are subject to ordinary income tax and, if made prior to age 59½, may be subject to an additional 10% federal income tax penalty.